Learn more about the subjects available below.

 In Year 8 Science, students compare physical and chemical changes and use the particle model to explain and predict the properties and behaviours of substances.
 They identify different forms of energy and describe how energy transfers and transformations cause change in simple systems.
 They compare processes of rock formation, including the timescales involved.
 They analyse the relationship between structure and function at cell, organ and body system levels.
 Students examine the different science knowledge used in occupations.
 They explain how evidence has led to an improved understanding of a scientific idea and describe situations in which scientists collaborated to generate solutions to contemporary problems.
 They reflect on implications of these solutions for different groups in society.

-The following topics provide the framework for learning in Year 8 Science:
+The following topics provide the framework for learning throughout the year, but not necessarily in this order:

-Students are assessed through a range of tests, assignments and practical reports.
+Students are assessed against the Australian Curriculum Science achievement standards.
+Evidence of student achievement will be gathered through tests, assignments and practical reports.

 crosschevron-down